HighlanderLab/AlphaPart/vignettes/references.md

 * Gorjanc et al. (2011) Partitioning of international genetic trends by origin in Brown Swiss bulls.
 Interbull Bulletin, 44:81-86. https://journal.interbull.org/index.php/ib/article/view/1689 (Partitioned international/world-wide genetic trend by country of origin, showing a significant contribution from USA on increasing protein yield, initially increasing and later improving somatic cell score, increasing calving to conception, and initially decreasing and later improving longevity.)

+* Spehar et al. (2011) Partitioning of Genetic Trends by Origin in Croatian Simmental Cattle.
+Agriculturae Conspectus Scientificus, 76(4):301-304. https://hrcak.srce.hr/72103 (Partitioned genetic trend into local and import contributions for different traits and showed significant contribution from both sources.
+These contributions change as the asssumed based population changes.)

 * Gorjanc et al. (2012) Partitioning international genetic trends by origin in Holstein bulls.
 ICAR. https://www.icar.org/Cork_2012/Presentations/T1%20Gorjanc_PPT.pdf (Partitioned international/world-wide and national genetic trends for total merit index (TMI) by country of origin.
 Four TMI defined in four countries were analysed.
 The results showed dominating positive and negative effect of USA on the global TMI trends, while local TMI trends can deviate considerably from global trends due to country specific breeding practices.)

-* Spehar et al. (2011) Partitioning of Genetic Trends by Origin in Croatian Simmental Cattle.
-Agriculturae Conspectus Scientificus, 76(4):301-304. https://hrcak.srce.hr/72103 (Partitioned genetic trend into local and import contributions for different traits and showed significant contribution from both sources.
-These contributions change as the asssumed based population changes.)
+* See also Škorput et al. (2015) above for application in pig genetic trends.

 * Skorput et al. (2018) Partition of genetic trend for daily gain by sex in Landrace, Large White, Pietrain, and Duroc pigs.
 Journal of Central European Agriculture, 19(3):648-657. https://doi.org/10.5513/JCEA01/19.3.2130 (Partitioned genetic trends by sex, showing larger contribution of males.)